ZhangNingSAU/Spring-2021-CSCI-480-Machine-Learning/Slides/FinalReview.md

 Hi guys,

 In the final exam, you do NOT need to write any code.
-You just need to understand the basic machine learning concepts, terminologies, strategies, and techniques that we learned in Chapters 1 to 10.
+You only need to understand the basic machine learning concepts, terminologies, strategies, and techniques we learned in Chapters 1 to 10.
 Here are some topics you may need to review.

 # Chapter 1